RebelToolbox/RebelDocumentation/tutorials/vr/xr_primer.rst

 AR/VR server
 ------------

-When Godot starts, each available interface will make itself known to the AR/VR server.
+When Rebel Engine starts, each available interface will make itself known to the AR/VR server.
 GDNative interfaces are setup as singletons; as long as they are added to the list of GDNative singletons in your project, they will make themselves known to the server.